 Racing at CSC during Covid-19

-Whilst national, regional and local legislation allows it CSC is planning to run a race schedule through to the end of 2020 and hopefully into the new year.
-In order to comply with the recommendations of the RYA and the Government rules these races must be organised events, ad-hoc racing is limited to 6 people.
+Whilst national, regional and local legislation allows it CSC is planning to run a race schedule through to the end of 2021.
+In order to comply with the recommendations of the RYA and the Government rules these recreational sailing and racing is allowed.
+Shoreside is limited to groups of 6 or 2 households.

 There must be a safety boat on the water all times for the safety of all those involved, together with an RO and OOD in order for it to be classified as an organised event.

 The exact number of crew depends on a number of factors, including the weather conditions, the experience of the crew members and the number and experience of the sailors taking part.

 With relatively light winds, a few number of experienced sailors and a very experienced SBH, the racing can go ahead with just a SBH, RO and OOD.

 If wind conditions are stronger, there's a greater number of sailors with a variety of skill and experience levels, then the committee insists that we have a full crew including RO, SBH & SBC and an OOD.

 Wherever possible we should be aiming to have as many crew as we can each weekend, including ARO's, and two safety boats if possible.